Mohit-it-is/calculatorbehavior/addition.md

   And press "=" button

-  Then I see the result in exponential or display "result can not be displayed"
+  Then I see the result in exponential or display "result out of bound"